electron/windows-installer/README.md

 ## Handling Squirrel Events

-Squirrel will spawn your app with command line flags on first run, updates, and uninstalls.
+Squirrel will spawn your app with command line flags on first run, updates, and uninstalls. it is **very** important that your app handle these events as _early_ as possible, and quit **immediately** after handling them.
+Squirrel will give your app a short amount of time (~15sec) to apply these operations and quit.

 You should handle these events in your app's `main` entry point with something such as:

 ```js
 var app = require('app');